int128/find-codeowners-action/README.md

 ### Notify a workflow run event to the owners

-Here is an example to notify an event to the corresponding owners.
+To notify an event to the corresponding owners,

 ```yaml
 on: